National Guard’s Role Fighting the CoronavirusUpdated: June 3, 2020

 Headlines from April 15, 2020 noted global coronavirus cases passed two million.
 One day before, the White House issued a memorandum titled, Providing Federal Support for Governors’ Use of the National Guard to Respond to COVID-19.

 Discussions Of Stop-Loss?

-On April 10, some military-oriented publications ran stories discussing the DoD policy of stop-loss, which has been used in conflicts and anti-terrorism operations in the past but is not currently in effect.
+On April 10, some military-oriented publications ran stories discussing the DoD policy of stop-loss, which has been used in conflicts and anti-terrorist operations in the past but is not currently in effect.
 At the time of this writing, DoD leadership is unwilling to invoke stop-loss, which involves the involuntary extension of a servicemember’s active duty service commitment during a time of war, mission-critical operations, national emergency, etc.

 There is no stop-loss option on the table at the time of this writing according to statements made in the press by DoD officials including service secretaries such as the Secretary of the Air Force.
-That said, at least one branch of military service (the Air Force) is seeking volunteers to remain in service.
+That said, at least one branch of military service (the Air Force) seeks volunteers to remain in service.